 receiver_is_off_zulipcheck is effectively repeated when event queues are garbage-collected (in

-missedmessage_hook) by looking for whether the queue being garbage-collectee was the only one; this second check solves the Hard Disconnect Problem, resulting in notifications for these hard-disconnect cases usually coming 10 minutes late.
+missedmessage_hook) by looking for whether the queue being garbage-collected was the only one; this second check solves the hard disconnect problem, resulting in notifications for these hard-disconnect cases usually coming 10 minutes late.

 The message-edit code path has parallel logic in